 Deficit reduction needs to be balanced and smart, however, and include appropriate revenue increases.
 We must make sure the very wealthiest among us are contributing their fair share.

-The federal government also has to carefully review its spending to eliminate old, wasteful programs, update current ones for the 21st century, and make strategic investments to promote economic growth in the future.
-Spending reductions should be targeted and smart, not across-the-board cuts (e.g., sequester) which reduce all programs equally regardless of merit.
+The federal government also must carefully review its spending to eliminate old, wasteful programs, update current ones for the 21st century, and make strategic investments to promote economic growth in the future.
+Spending reductions should be targeted and smart, not across-the-board cuts which reduce all programs equally regardless of merit.
 We can cut foolish spending without cutting foolishly.

 More on Fiscal Responsibility